 Everything we've created has always been a remix of what came before it, but now thanks to digital media, it's easier to recognize.
 What we create is not only consumed, but serves as soil and seed for new creations which we want to widely share with each other in turn.
 We are driven by our passions to use our new tools to create in positive feedback loops of creation.

-Meanwhile, I also find it fascinating that every video above is at its core a commercial for a new product.
+I also find it fascinating that every aforementioned video is at its core a commercial for a new product.
 Disney created a trailer to help sell the movie, and fans responded by not only consuming the trailer, but amplifying the signal with more commercials.
 We are essentially doing Disney's work for it, for free, out of love for the product we haven't even consumed yet.
 We have become creative consumers.

 I am constantly amazed by what I find on YouTube.
 It is so full of boundless creativity.
 This creativity has always existed, but people were limited by a lack of tools.
 Digital technologies and the Internet have changed this, enabling content to be created and widely distributed at a greatly reduced cost.